 Stellarray is bringing to market innovations for irradiation and imaging using the world’s first flat panel radiation sources.
 Our first products are X-ray panels themselves and a self-contained blood/biological irradiator (SCBI) for ensuring the safety of transfusion blood supplies.
-Stellarray was spun out of Stellar Micro Devices (SMD) in late 2007 and builds on technology developed by SMD for the Air Force Research Laboratory to safely and rapidly decontaminate biohazards such as anthrax.
-Panel manufacturing process development was supported by the NIST Advanced Technology Program and the company has received further support from the National Institutes of Health and other agencies, for the development of applications such as the blood irradiator and advanced medical imaging systems, as well as an investment by the Texas Emerging Technology Fund.
-Stellarray was named one of the “Ten Most Promising Life Science Technology Companies” at the Rice Alliance Life Science Venture Forum in 2009.
+Stellarray was spun out of Stellar Micro Devices (SMD) and builds on technology developed by SMD for the Air Force Research Laboratory to safely and rapidly decontaminate biohazards.
+Panel manufacturing process development was supported by the NIST Advanced Technology Program.
+The company has received further support from the National Institutes of Health and the Department of Energy, as well as an investment by the Texas Emerging Technology Fund.
+The latest award to Stellarray for its technology was First Place in the Medical Category in the 2015 NASA/Tech Briefs “Create the Future” Contest.